 All in all, there are three peak seasons for travel and leisure within one year: Golden Week, an accumulation of several consecutive national holidays in May, the aforementioned Obon holidays in mid-August, and the New Year’s holidays.
 During these times, you will have to be prepared for higher charges for most hotels, as well as very crowded trains, highways, and tourist attractions.

 Visiting Japan and traveling around during the off-season, however, offers a calm and relaxed opportunity to experience the country – much less crowded.
 Golden Week in May, Marine Day in mid-July, and right after Coming-of-Age Day in January are especially great times to travel, unless you’re looking to go to a ski resort.

 National Holidays in Spring

-Apart from the Vernal Equinox in March, spring is the time of Golden Week.
+Apart from the Vernal Equinox on March 21, spring is the time of Golden Week.

 ■Showa Day: Formerly known as Greenery Day, this holiday on the 29th of April serves to celebrate the deceased Showa Emperor Hirohito’s birthday.

 ■Constitution Memorial Day: This holiday celebrates the constitution of Japan that came into effect in the year 1947 on the 3rd of May, after the Second World War.